Digital Dental X-Rays

-Why Should Your Pet’s Comprehensive Oral Assessment and Treatment Be Done at Indian Street Animal Clinic?
+Why Should Your Pet’s Comprehensive Oral Health Assessment and Treatment Be Done at Indian Street Animal Clinic?

-- Intravenous Catheter: Placing an IV catheter allows us intravenous access for the induction of anesthesia and for any additional drugs during and after surgery.
+- Intravenous Catheter: Placing an IV catheter allows us intravenous access for the induction of anesthesia and for any additional medications during and after surgery.

 - Ohmeda Inhalant Anesthesia Machine: We use the same human anesthetic inhalants for our furry patients to maintain a comfortable plane of anesthesia.

 - Baxter IV Pumps: Intravenous fluids are given throughout the dental procedure to ensure that your pet’s blood pressure is stable under anesthesia and to keep their organs healthy.

 - Datascope Monitoring System: Monitoring your pet’s vitals during surgery is critical to ensure his or her safety.
 Our veterinary team is trained to monitor blood pressure, heart rate, blood oxygen saturation, respiratory rate, electrocardiogram readings, and body temperature.